cranknet/repairflow/TROUBLESHOOTING.md

 **Error**: Can't login or redirected to login page

 **Solution**:
-- Check that database is seeded: `npm run db:seed`
+- Check that database is initialized
-- Verify credentials: admin/admin123 or staff/staff123
+- Verify credentials
 - Check browser console for errors
 - Verify NEXTAUTH_SECRET is set